-The most concerning aspect of the controversy--that of possible connection to breast cancer (since this is a very common cancer in women), at least at this time, appears to be thin in reliable evidence.
-Notably, the study into parabens in breast tissue of patients had no comparison with normal controls.
+The most concerning aspect of the controversy–that of a possible connection to breast cancer (since this is a very common cancer in women), at least at this time, appears to be thin in reliable evidence.
+Notably, the study into parabens in the breast tissue of patients had no comparison with normal controls.

 Europe: The European Union has set limits on paraben use based on the recommendation of the European Scientific Committee of Consumer Products (SCCP) at 0.4% per individual paraben (there are many parabens), and 0.8% in total.

 United States: The FDA’s current position is that at this time, there is no evidence to suggest that parabens are harmful to humans at the concentrations that we are exposed to currently.
 The Cosmetic Ingredient Review (CIR) has recommended a maximum concentration of 0.4% for any individual parabens and a maximum total of 0.8% for total parabens.
 This recommendation is following a 2006 recommendation from the European Scientific Committee on Consumer Products (SCCP).
 It should be noted, however, that these are only guidelines, and manufacturers are not required by law to follow them.

 Canada: Health Canada has followed the same guidelines with the United States FDA, and CIR.
 Similarly, these are recommended guidelines, and manufacturers are not required by law to follow them.